fodilfliti/flutter_scale_kit/README.md

 - Define responsive values once and use them throughout your UI
 - Automatic fallback: desktop → tablet → mobile
 - Works with both integers and doubles
+- Advanced options mirror the widget API:
+  - `deviceTypeOverride` to force a specific breakpoint
+  - `lockDesktopAsTablet` / `lockDesktopAsMobile` to remap desktop/web when the lock is active
+  - `desktopAs` to reuse tablet/mobile fallbacks without toggling the lock

 #### Design System Tokens